 (See also Overview of Immunization Overview of Immunization Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more .)

 For serogroup B (monovalent):

-The meningococcal vaccine is a routine childhood vaccination given to adolescents, preferably at age 11 or 12 yr, with a booster dose at age 16 yr (see Table: Recommended Immunization Schedule for Ages 7–18 Years Recommended Immunization Schedule for Ages 7–18 Years Vaccination follows a schedule recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, the American Academy of Family Physicians, and the American... read more ).
+The quadrivalent conjugate meningococcal vaccine is a routine childhood vaccination given to adolescents, preferably at age 11 or 12 years, with a booster dose at age 16 years (see Table: Recommended Immunization Schedule for Ages 7–18 Years Recommended Immunization Schedule for Ages 7–18 Years Vaccination follows a schedule recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, the American Academy of Family Physicians, and the American... read more ).
 It is also recommended for younger children who are at high risk of infection (see Table: Recommended Immunization Schedule for Ages 0–6 Years Recommended Immunization Schedule for Ages 0–6 Years Vaccination follows a schedule recommended by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics, the American Academy of Family Physicians, and the American... read more ).
 For more information, see also the ACIP's Infant Meningococcal Vaccination: ACIP Recommendations and Rationale.

 MenACWY conjugate vaccines are recommended for adults who have conditions that increase risk of meningococcal infection, such as

-Research in a microbiology laboratory involving routine exposure to isolates of N. meningitidis
+Work in a microbiology laboratory involving routine exposure to isolates of Neisseria meningitidis

 Travel to or residence in endemic areas